dracula/midnight-commander/README.md

 > A dark theme for [Midnight Commander (mc)](https://midnight-commander.org/)

 As mc is a terminal (command line) based application, this theme is entirely dependent on the relevant dracula theme for your terminal too.
-This theme uses the color pallette fixed by your terminal's Dracula theme and will not work in isolation.
+This theme uses the color palette fixed by your terminal's Dracula theme and will not work in isolation.

 See [iTerm](https://draculatheme.com/iterm/) and [Gnome Terminal](https://draculatheme.com/gnome-terminal/) themes for example.